 III.
 Network Management and Limitations on Data Consumption

-CTC manages its network with the goal of delivering a fast, safe and uncompromised broadband Internet experience to all of its customers.
+CTG manages its network with the goal of delivering a fast, safe and uncompromised broadband Internet experience to all of its customers.
 But, high-speed bandwidth and network resources are not unlimited.
-Managing the network is essential for the promotion of the best possible broadband Internet experience by all of CTC’s customers.
-The CTC uses reasonable network management practices that are consistent with industry standards.
-CTC tries to use tools and technologies that are minimally intrusive and, in its independent judgment guided by industry experience, among the best in class.
-Of course, the CTC’s network management practices will change and evolve along with the uses of the Internet and the challenges and threats on the Internet.
+Managing the network is essential for the promotion of the best possible broadband Internet experience by all of CTG’s customers.
+The CTG uses reasonable network management practices that are consistent with industry standards.
+CTG tries to use tools and technologies that are minimally intrusive and, in its independent judgment guided by industry experience, among the best in class.
+Of course, the CTG’s network management practices will change and evolve along with the uses of the Internet and the challenges and threats on the Internet.

 All broadband Internet service providers manage their networks.
-Many of them use the same or similar tools as CTC.
-If CTC didn’t manage its network, its customers would be subject to the negative effects of spam, viruses, security attacks, network congestion, and other risks and degradations of service.
-By engaging in responsible network management, including enforcement of this AUP, CTC can deliver the best possible broadband Internet experience to all of its customers.
+Many of them use the same or similar tools as CTG.
+If CTG didn’t manage its network, its customers would be subject to the negative effects of spam, viruses, security attacks, network congestion, and other risks and degradations of service.
+By engaging in responsible network management, including enforcement of this AUP, CTG can deliver the best possible broadband Internet experience to all of its customers.